Server Side Config

 Requiring PR Is "Mergeable" Before Apply or Import

-If you want to require that all (or specific) repos must have pull requests in a mergeable state before Atlantis will allow running apply
+If you want to require that all (or specific) repos must have pull requests in a mergeable state before Atlantis will allow running apply or import, use the plan_requirements, apply_requirements or import_requirements keys.

 For all repos: